journadata/Project3_Drownedpeople/README.md

 This project was inspired by recent drowning cases in the sea in Catalonia, a region in Spain.
 My main curiosity was to find out if there was any pattern and if there were specific locations where drownings occurred more frequently.

+I also wanted to know if there was a profile.

 ---

 ## Project Workflow